argilla-io/argilla/docs/_source/community/developer_docs.md

 ## Set up the Development Environment

 To work and develop for the core product of Argilla, you need to have all of Argilla's subsystem correctly running.
-In this section, we'll show how to install the Argilla package, the databases, the frontend and the server.
+In this section, we'll show how to install the Argilla package, the databases and the server.
+The frontend is optional and only required for running the UI, but you can also find how to run it here.

 ### Creating the Python Environment